Mega Man Zero/ZX Legacy Collection: Overview

+Zero/ZX Legacy Collection contains the complete Mega Man Zero series, consisting of Mega Man Zero (2002), Zero 2 (2003), Zero 3 (2004), and Zero 4 (2005).
+It also includes the series' continuation Mega Man ZX (2006) and ZX Advent (2007) for a total of six games.
+Like the other Legacy Collections, it includes both the Japanese and North American versions of each game.

-Like the other Legacy Collections, Zero/ZX Legacy Collection includes both the Japanese versions and the North American versions of each game.
-The collection adds an optional checkpoint system, which can be enabled to save the player's progress in each stage, along with a new "Casual Scenario" mode, which reduces the difficulty and adds additional assists.
+Zero/ZX Legacy Collection adds an optional checkpoint system, which can be enabled to save the player's progress in each stage, along with a new "Casual Scenario" mode, which reduces the difficulty and adds additional assists.
 Another new mode, "Z Chaser", is a speedrunning mode that challenges players to finish a level before a ghost opponent does.
 Additionally, a new "Link Mode" was added for ZX to recreate the original release's ability to connect to Mega Man Zero 3 and Mega Man Zero 4 via the DS's GBA slot; by choosing which game to link to before starting play, players can battle four additional bosses from each game.
 The modification cards that were unlocked with the Nintendo e-Reader in the original Japanese release of Zero 3 are included, which are listed in the collection as "ZZ Cards" and are unlocked in groups by completing achievements.
 The collection also includes an in-game gallery and a music player.

 Release

-Zero/ZX Legacy Collection was first announced on August 27, 2019 for release on Nintendo Switch, PlayStation 4, Windows, and Xbox One.
-The compilation was originally planned to launch on January 21, 2020 in North America and Europe, and January 23, 2020 in Japan, but it was delayed by one month for quality assurance reasons.
-The game was ultimately released on February 25, 2020 in North America and Europe, and February 27, 2020 in Japan.
+Zero/ZX Legacy Collection was first announced on August 27, 2019, for release on Nintendo Switch, PlayStation 4, Windows, and Xbox One.
+The compilation was originally planned to launch on January 21, 2020, in North America and Europe, and January 23, 2020, in Japan, but it was delayed by one month for quality assurance reasons.
+The game was ultimately released on February 25, 2020, in North America and Europe, and February 27, 2020, in Japan.
 Ten additional remixes for the music player were available as a pre-order incentive, and were later released as free downloadable content the following August.

+Reception

+All versions of Mega Man Zero/ZX Legacy Collection received generally favorable reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 91% of critics.